InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 </table>
 </div>

-_Event Order Example 2_
+_Event Order Example 2:_

-The following example illustrates the events that are fired, and the order in which they are fired, assuming support for IAB TCF Canada for a returning user with a preexisting choice:
+The following example illustrates the events that are fired, and the order in which they are fired, assuming support for IAB TCF Canada for a returning user with a preexisting choice.
 <div>
 <table>
 <tbody>